The Masked Singer (German TV series): Television ratings

-The finale of season 1 broke records for the highest market shares of all time for a ProSieben show format in the 14-49 age group in Germany and in the age group 12 to 49 in Austria.
+The finale of season 1 broke records for the highest market shares of all time for a ProSieben show format in the 14–49 age group in Germany and in the age group 12 to 49 in Austria.
 The final of the second season, achieved the highest audience rating of a ProSieben show to date.
-The fifth season of the show will be broadcast for the first time on Saturdays, which will accommodate a wish of the audience.
+The fifth season of the show was broadcast for the first time on Saturdays, which accommodated a wish of the audience.